 4. Walk Outdoors

-Walk outdoors, especially on cooler days.
+Walk outdoors, especially as the weather improves.
 This can be around your neighborhood, at a park, beach, boardwalk, or high school track.
-As the weather gets warmer, choose to walk first thing in the morning or late evening since it’s cooler.
+When the weather gets warmer, choose to walk first thing in the morning or late evening.